These 13 Filipino English Words Don't Mean What You Think

 From funny to a little uncomfortable, there are a few major differences between American and Filipino English.

-There are plenty of others, but the ones above have caused me the most confusion or initial surprise.
+There are plenty of others, but the ones above have caused me the most confusion or surprise at first.

-However, they’re more the exception than the rule.
-Your US (or UK) English will be understood and often reciprocated.
+Despite these unfamiliar usages of familiar words, they're more the exception than the rule.
+Your US (or UK) English will be largely understood and often reciprocated.

 But if you get to talking fast on an obscure or technical topic, beware that it might cause...you guessed it..."nosebleed"!